conda/conda-dot-org/blog/2023-10-12-september-releases.md

 ### We ❤️ Our Community

-Altogether we had 11 (!) new contributors this release cycle; thank you to all of our open source community members for helping making these improvements possible.
+Altogether, we had 11 (!) new contributors this release cycle; thank you to all of our open source community members for helping making these improvements possible.

 * [@boldorider4](https://github.com/boldorider4) made their first contribution in [conda-build#4960](https://github.com/conda/conda-build/pull/4960)
 * [@DaveKaretnyk](https://github.com/DaveKaretnyk) made their first contribution in [conda-build#5004](https://github.com/conda/conda-build/pull/5004)